-I’m sure you’ll agree that 2020 has been a challenging year.
+I’m sure you’ll agree that the last year has been a challenging one.
 Whilst we have enjoyed reconnecting with our local environment, we have seriously missed travelling: chatting with winemakers over a glass of their finest, the warm welcome at family run wineries, sampling straight-from-the-earth truffles and discovering tucked away boutique hotels.
 Virtual wine tastings are just not a patch on leisurely sipping wine straight from the cellar door, surrounded by vines.

-We’ve spent most of the year dreaming up a wish list of places to visit in 2021 and sourcing new, memorable wine and food focused experiences ready for your (& our) next trip.
-Here are the places we’ll be visiting in 2021.
+We’ve spent most of the year dreaming up a wish list of places to visit in 2021 and 2022 and sourcing new, memorable wine and food focused experiences ready for your (& our) next trip.
+Here are the places we’ll be visiting in the next year.
 Why not join us…?

 For those of you who prefer whisky to wine you don’t need to travel too far from home.
 Scotland is home to over 100 working distilleries, each creating a whisky that is unique in flavour and character.
 The best way to discover which whisky suits your palate is to visit one, or more, of Scotland’s five whisky producing regions and sample a few.